PrintersForAnts/Salad_Fork/docs/klicky.md

 * 1 probe_body

 **Steps:**
 1. Insert magnets into the top of the probe.
-The polarity is important, the magnets with matching colors in this picture must have the same polarity, and the one with a different color must have opposite polarity
+The polarity is important, the magnets with matching colors in this picture must have the same polarity, and the one with a different color must have opposite polarity.
+For people with color blindness, the 2 outer magnets should be the same polarity, and the centered magnet should be the opposite polarity.

 ![](images/klicky_probe_magnets_1.png)